 The thrum of the tide by Jenny Gillam and Eugene Hansen (Maniapoto) is about the early 20th century story of Te Ana Ru, a sea cave known as ‘the ballroom cave’.
 It has been said that early settlers held Saturday night dances in the cave until the 1920s on a re-purposed kauri floor installed by local timber mill workers.
 It would be hoisted to the ceiling of the cave to protect it from high tides.
 The dances are a well-known folklore in Huia and Whatipū and it is thought the floor might still be in the cave, buried deep under sand.

-Presented in the gallery will be a re-creation of the floor accompanied by a soundscape of subterranean seismic vibrations and taonga puoro captured in Te Ana Ru in 2019 while undertaking Auckland Council's Auckland Regional Parks Artist Residency.
+A re-creation of the moveable floor will be presented in the gallery, accompanied by a soundscape of subterranean seismic vibrations and taonga pūoro by Riki Bennett (Ngāti Pikiao, Ngāti Whakaue, Te Arawa, Ngāti Porou) captured in Te Ana Ru during the artists’ tenure on the Auckland Regional Parks Artist Residency in 2019.

 Image: Jenny Gillam

 Saturday 20 February — Sunday 6 June

 Saturday 6 March: artist talk, 2pm; opening event, 4pm